 First Drafts: First drafts are critical to the writing process.
 Points are deducted from your final papers for not participating in first drafts.
 These drafts are subject to mandatory peer reviews in class.
 You are to bring two copies of your draft to class, and you should have completed roughly four pages.
 One copy goes to each of your peer reviewers, to expedite the review process.
-You must also upload a copy of your first draft to Canvas by 11:59 PM (midnight) on the due date, for me to briefly review and so you can review your Turnitin.com report (and work to resolve any issues with plagiarism or inappropriate use of outside sources).
+You must also upload a copy of your first draft to Canvas by 11:59 PM (midnight) on the due date, for me to briefly review and so you can review your turnitin.com report.

-Second Drafts: Second drafts must be turned in on Canvas by 11:59 PM (midnight) on the indicated dates.
-We will spend two class meetings just working on revision of each of your second drafts.
-When we meet in class during those draft-review class meetings, you will bring a copy of your second draft and make brief notes on it to help guide you as you revise it into final form.
-Points are deducted from your final draft of an essay if you are late submitting your second draft on Canvas (or do not submit it at all) and/or if you fail to bring a copy of your draft to class and do not fully participate in the peer review process and group work sessions.
-You are also responsible for reviewing your Turnitin.com report of your second drafts, so you can fix any problems with quoting/citing your sources (and any potential plagiarism, period) when completing your final in-semester drafts of each essay.
+Second Drafts: Second drafts must be turned in on Canvas by 11:59 PM (midnight) on the initial due date-the Mondays of the weeks we meet individually to discuss your drafts.
+When we meet for each conference, you will bring a copy of your second draft and make brief notes on it to help guide you as you revise it into final form.
+Points are deducted from your final draft of an essay if you are late submitting your second draft on Canvas (or do not submit it at all) and/or if you fail to sign up for and then attend your conference with me.
+You are also responsible for reviewing your turnitin.com report of your second drafts, to fix any problems with quoting/citing your sources (and any potential plagiarism, period) when completing your final in-semester drafts of each essay.